Align with the Australian Energy Sector Cyber Security Framework

 Criticality Levels and Security Profiles

-Cybersecurity capability and maturity assessment
+Cyber security capability and maturity assessment

-Cybersecurity capability – Security Profiles
+Cyber security capability – Security Profiles (SPs)

-Defined by the ACSC, the AESCSF has three SPs, aligned to the three Participant Criticality levels.
-Each SP consists of a number of cybersecurity Practices and Anti-Patterns, spread across a set of Domains that map to MILs.
-There are 282 Practices and Anti-patterns included in the AESCSF
+Defined by the ACSC, the Framework has three SPs, aligned to the three criticality levels.
+Each SP consists of a number of cyber security Practices and Anti-Patterns, spread across a set of Domains that map to MILs.

 Security Profiles and Practices